github/docs/content/github/working-with-github-pages/about-github-pages.md

   - Sexually obscene content
   - Content that misrepresents your identity or site purpose

-If you have questions about whether your use or intended use falls into these categories, please contact {% data variables.contact.contact_support %}.
+If you have questions about whether your use or intended use falls into these categories, please contact {% data variables.contact.contact_osmand_support%}.
 {% endif %}

 ### MIME types on {% data variables.product.prodname_pages %}